Yni-Viar/scp-continued-procedures/README.md

 If Chaos Insurgency will raid your Site, call MTF using the button (in other times, the button won't work)

 ## License:
+The game is based on SCP Foundation community.

-Made in 2025 by Yni Viar.
+The game is made in 2025 by Yni Viar.

 This project is dual-licensed.